clair3st/function-practice/README.md

 ### Problem Four: sumArray()
 In problem four, the function sumArray() was created which takes one array and returns one value representing the summation of its contents.

+### Problem Five: multiplyArray()
+In problem five, the function multiplyArray() was created which takes one array and returns one value representing the product of its contents.